ollykel/goapp-skeleton/src/README.md

 sequentially; if one middleware function depends on state provided by the data parameter, it must come after the middleware that provides that parameter.

+## response
+Response should contain wrapper functions for goapp/resp, defining protocols for serving data and handling errors for use in views and controllers.